Liquid Chlorine for swimming pools

 Liquid chlorine drums are heavy

-The biggest downside to liquid chlorine is transporting the heavy drums.
+The biggest downside to liquid chlorine is transporting the heavy drums from the store to your pool.
 This process can be very difficult for some pool owners as the drums range from 16 – 26 kgs.
-Furthermore, if any chlorine drips or spills in your car boot, it will permanently bleach the carpet.
+Furthermore, if any chlorine drips or spills in your car, it will permanently bleach the carpet.
 Remember, this product is 4-6 times stronger than household bleach!
+Investing in a small trolley to move the drums around is a great idea.

 Liquid chlorine in summer

-In the summer months, the quantity needed to keep the water safe will increase.
-This will result in many trips to the pool shop for more chlorine.
+In the summer months, the quantity needed to keep the water safe will increase significantly.
+This will result in frequent trips to the pool shop for more chlorine.
+Swimming also reduces chlorine so be prepared for when those pool parties are happening as the chlorine use will spike during these times.
 On the other hand, in the winter time the chlorine usage is much lower.
-At this time of year, a single drum can last nearly 4 months.
+At this time of year, a single drum can last nearly 3-4 months.

 Automatic chlorine feeders

 Another consideration is that you will likely need a device to feed and measure the chlorine levels in your pool.
 This equipment needs to be maintained and serviced regularly.
 A quality chlorine feeder system can be as high as $2,500 to install.
-Also, you will also need to replace the probes (that measure the chlorine level) every few years.
-They are usually around $200 to replace.
+Also, you will also need to replace the probes (that test the chlorine level) every few years.
+They are usually around $200-$300 to replace.
 These also need to be checked and calibrated each year by a service technician to ensure they are testing properly.
+It is important to do these steps because if the probes become fouled or malfunction then you water can ‘test’ as safe but actually have no chlorine at all.

 Adding chlorine manually